rust-lang/async-book/src/01_getting_started/02_why_async.md

 ## Async vs other concurrency models

-Since the inception of concurrent programming, several models have been proposed with the intention of making concurrency simple and performant.
+Concurrent programming is less mature and "standardized" than regular, sequential programming.
+As a result, we express concurrency differently depending on which concurrent programming model the language is supporting.
-Although details vary between different languages and frameworks, a brief overview of the main categories can help you understand how asynchronous programming fits within the broader field of concurrent programming:
+A brief overview of the most popular concurrency models can help you understand how asynchronous programming fits within the broader field of concurrent programming:

-- **OS threads** don't require any changes to the programming model, which makes them easier to use than async.
-However, they come with a large performance overhead.
+- **OS threads** don't require any changes to the programming model, which makes it very easy to express concurrency.
+However, synchronizing between threads can be difficult, and the performance overhead is large.
   Thread pools can mitigate some of these costs, but not enough to support massive IO-bound workloads.
 - **Event-driven programming**, in conjunction with _callbacks_, can be very